-December 31, 2022 December 31, 2
+December 31, 2023 December 31, 2022

 Cash and cash equivalents \$ 0.2 0.2

-Revolving line of credit availability 41.2 41.4
+Revolving line of credit availability 45.4 41.2

-Available liquidity \$ 41.4 41.6
+Available liquidity \$ 45.6 41.4

 Our liquidity and borrowing plans are established to align with our financial and strategic planning processes and ensure we have the necessary funding to meet our operating commitments, which primarily include the purchase of pumps, inventory, payroll and general expenses.
-We also take into consideration our overall capital allocation strategy which includes investment for future organic growth, potential acquisitions and share repurchases.
+We also take into consideration our overall capital allocation strategy which includes investment for future organic growth, potential acquisitions and repurchases of our common equity.
 We believe we have adequate sources of liquidity and funding available for at least the next year from the filing date of this report, as well as for our currently anticipated long-term needs.
 However, any projections of future earnings and cash flows are subject to substantial uncertainty, including factors such as the successful execution of our business plan and general economic conditions.
-We may need to access debt and equity markets in the future if unforeseen costs or opportunities arise, to meet working capital requirements, fund availability of such financing may be impacted by economic and financial market conditions as well as our financial condition and results of operations at the time we seek additional financing.
+We may need to access debt and equity markets in the future if unforeseen costs or opportunities arise, to meet working capital requirements, fund acquisitions or investments or repay indebtedness under the 2021 Credit Agreement.
+If we need to obtain new debt or equity financing in the future, the terms and availability of such financing may be impacted by economic and financial market conditions as well as our financial condition and results of operations at the time we seek additional financing.